nfarrasd/Digital-Marketing-Campaign/README.md

 # Marketing Campaign
-This project was a mandatory task for DataPath 1-month Bootcamp in August-September 2021, with modifications in the syntaxes as well as the final report.
+This project was a mandatory task for DataPath 1-month Bootcamp in August-September 2021, with modifications in the syntaxes (analyses methods and approaches)as well as the final report.

 # Business Understanding
 ## Background